-The following are questions and answers following the Technical Debt: Don’t Go Bankrupt breakfast session with Philippe Kruchten put on by Optimus Information Inc.
+The following are the technical debt questions and answers from the Technical Debt: Don’t Go Bankrupt breakfast session with Philippe Kruchten hosted by Optimus Information Inc.

 There is a 52 minute video of the presentation.
 You can also download the presentation slides on Prof. Kruchten’s site including the substantial reference list.